TTDelay cubic interpolation decision

 I have just added some unit tests for TTInterpolate in Foundation Library (commit f4088a5a5), and they indicate that something is wrong with the cubic interpolator there, at least if it's supposed to work the same way as the interpolator in DSP Library.

-#5 Updated by Trond Lossius almost 7 years ago
+#5 Updated by Trond Lossius about 7 years ago

 After several days of investigations I have come to the following conclusions: